YunoHost-Apps/roundcube_ynh/README.md

 You can extend - or even override - the Roundcube configuration which is coming with this package in the file `conf/local.inc.php`.
-Do not edit the file `conf/config.inc.php` as it will be overriden with upgrades.
+Do not edit the file `conf/config.inc.php` as future upgrades will overwrite it.

 ### Plugins

-You can also install other plugins - which will not removed with upgrades.
+You can also install other plugins - which will not be removed with upgrades.
 To do so, you can use the official [Plugin Repository](https://plugins.roundcube.net/).

 #### From the Plugin Repository